leinad85daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task-14
 chown -R vincent:staff ./: is a script that changes the owner to vincent and the group owner to staff for all the files and directories.

+Task-15
+chown -h vincent:staff _hello: is a script that changes the group owner of _hello to vincent and staff respectively:
+                The file _hello is in the working directory The file _hello is a symbolic link